mnot/ai-control-report/draft-nottingham-ai-control-report.md

 Doesn't move with content

-## embedding

-## registries
+### Embedding

+Another mechanism for associating preferences with content is to embed them into the content format itself.
+Many formats used on the Internet allow this; for example, HTML has the `<meta>` tag, images have XMP and similar metadata sections, and XML and JSON have rich potential for extensions to carry such data.

+Embedded preferences

+### Registries

+In some domains, it is already common to have a registry of copyrighted works that is consulted upon use.
+For example, this approach is often used for photographs, music, and video.

+Typically, registries use hashing mechanisms to create a "fingerprint" for the content that is robust to changes.

+Using a registry decouples the content in question from its location, so that it can be found even if moved.
+It is also claimed to be robust against stripping of embedded metadata, which is a common practice to improve performance and/or privacy.

+However, several participants pointed out issues with deploying registries at Internet scale.
+While they may be effective for (relatively) closed and well-known ecosystems such as commercial music publishing, applying them to a diverse and very large ecosystem like the Internet has proven problematic.

-# Vocabulary
+## Vocabulary

+Another major focus area for the workshop was on _vocabulary_ -- the specific semantics of the opt-out signal.

+Several participants noted that there were many proposals for vocabularies, as well as many conflicting vocabularies already in use.

 RAG vs. general training

 # Conclusions

 Participants seemed to agree that on its current path, the ecosystem is not sustainable.
-As one presenter remarked, "Robots.txt is broken and we broke it."
+As one participant remarked, "Robots.txt is broken and we broke it."

 Not just copyright; privacy
 Copyright is opt-in; different properties

+Multiple attachment necessary

+How policy mechanisms combine matters

-# Potential Future Work
+## Potential Standards Work

-##
+IETF-related attachment - e.g., robots.txt, HTTP header
+Coordination with others
+Vocabulary

+### Out of IETF Scope

 enforcement
 registries